-Following the history of cheese, through its eight types, is like accompanying the history of humanity.
-As for the French, they are considered to be the specialists in cheese.
-That also includes great historical leaders: Charlemagne, Napoleon, Tayllerand, General de Gaulle… without forgetting the major role played by the clergy and the catholic monasteries.
+Many consider the French as specialists in cheese!
+Thus including great historical leaders: Charlemagne, Napoleon, Talleyrand, General de Gaulle… without forgetting the major role played by the clergy and the catholic monasteries.

 Of course, one must also acknowledge the influence of climate and terroirs.
-Beaufort cheese is mainly produced in the mountain pastures of the Alps and it would be inconceivable (even ridiculous) to try producing it in Normandy!
+The mountain pastures of the Alps are home to Beaufort cheese and it would be inconceivable (even ridiculous) to try producing it in Normandy!

 There are more than 1,000 kinds of cheese in France!

 96% of French people regularly eat cheese.
 They value its taste, its variety and its authenticity.